What to Expect with IONM

 The Day of Surgery

-Your IONM clinician from the Head & Spine Institute of Texas arrives early to prepare all necessary equipment and electrodes.
-They’ll also write up a brief medical history to document the reason for surgery, the type of surgery, and a description of current symptoms.
-You’ll also receive a short physical examination to establish pre-operative functionality.
+Your IONM clinician from the Head and Spine Institute arrives early to prepare all necessary equipment and electrodes.
+They also may write up a brief medical history to document the reason for surgery, the type of surgery, and a description of current symptoms.
+You also may receive a short physical examination to establish pre-operative functionality.

 In the Operating Room

 Your surgical team explains the process for anesthesia and outlines expectations, then your clinician records pre-operative baseline data as you fall asleep.
 This data is used as a guide by your surgeon throughout the procedure and may include a number of different electrophysiological tests depending on your type of surgery.

 The primary goal for neurophysiologic intraoperative monitoring is to report information that may improve your post-operative results and recovery.
 All data acquired as your procedure progresses is communicated to an onsite neurophysiologist and your surgical team.
 In the event that changes occur, the clinician immediately alerts the OR team who chooses how to modify the procedure to best minimize risk.

 End of Surgery

 The IONM clinician removes all electrodes and typically waits for you to awake from anesthesia.
 You’ll need a short neurological examination before you’re taken to recovery.
 This is performed by your surgeon to determine post-operative functioning.

 The Head and Spine Institute team first generates a report from your IONM data.
 We then file your insurance claim and invoice your carrier.
 Our administrative staff works hard to get you the best reimbursement results possible.
 If you need additional payment assistance, our collections specialists are available by calling 972-786-6167.

 If you have any questions or concerns about your neurophysiologic intraoperative monitoring services from the Head and Spine Institute, please read our “list of Patient FAQs” or call us at 972-786-6167.